qrtainii30/infinity-label/README.md

-# infinity-label
+# Infinity Kavek
-Infinity Label Designer for Export and Print
+Simple and Easy tool for designing label and print.